 Skip to content

-By performing the steps in the New User Account article, you automatically establish your own Keycloak account.
+By performing the steps of the New User Account article, you automatically establish your own Keycloak account.

 A JWT has three parts, each comprising specific data: